2020/21 | Conestoga College

 Students are responsible for their own transportation and associated costs in order to complete work term requirements.
 Work locations may not always be readily accessible by public transportation.

 Food ServicesChartwells is proud to be the food service provider for Conestoga College.
-Food Services are provided at Doon, Cambridge, Guelph and Waterloo campuses.
-The cafeterias are open Monday-Friday; please consult posted hours of operation at each campus.
+Food Services cafeterias will not be open for the Fall 2020 semester at Doon, Cambridge, Guelph and Waterloo campuses.

 International Support Services

 The International Support Services team helps international students integrate into their new lives in Canada and at Conestoga.
 We provide a wide range of pre-departure and arrival services as well as day-to-day assistance to address the unique needs of international students.

 Transition services through the International Transition Coordinators are designed to provide pre-arrival information and resources to prepare for the journey into Canada, as well as post-arrival skills-building and support to foster the students success at Conestoga.

 New students are encouraged to take advantage of onboarding activities facilitated by International Service Coordinators.
 Interactive and informative sessions at International Start Smart/Registration and International Orientation introduce you to College services and resources, and help you complete important start-up tasks like setting up your housing and banking.

 International students are expected to comply with policies set out by Immigration, Refugees and Citizenship Canada (IRCC).
 Licensed International Student Advisors have specific expertise in immigration policy and requirements, providing you with valuable information and advice on Visas, Study Permits, Co-op/Work Permits and settling in Canada.

 To find more information about services, activities and resources for international students, please email firstname.lastname@example.org.

 Use your Condor-ID to login to many of the College Digital Services – such as Email, Lab & Open Access computers, on-campus Wi-Fi, Student Portal, eConestoga, software downloads, select a Locker, and more.